AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ## Setting and Tone

 This campaign takes place in *Critical Role's* world of Exandria.
-The characters are an established adventuring party who find themselves in [[Jigow]] during the city's annual Festival of Merit.

-This adventure walks a line between optimistic heroism and morally ambiguous character dilemmas.
+The adventure walks a line between optimistic heroism and morally ambiguous character dilemmas.
 Heroic and equivocal choices are contrasted with moments of supernatural evil.
 Although this adventure is not a horror tale, it does involve elements of fear, suspense, and the grotesque.

 > [!WARNING] Disclaimer
 > The Netherdeep contains magical elements known to cause life-changing discoveries of ancient artifacts, red crystals growing out of your skin, long swims in dark places, aberrant fish, and enemies-to-friends-to-enemies plots.
 Consult a cleric or Matthew Mercer to see if the path to the Netherdeep is right for you.

 ## Character Options

+The characters are an established adventuring party who find themselves in [[Jigow]] during the city's annual Festival of Merit.

 - Sourcebooks for this adventure are the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) (PHB) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw) (EGW).
 Additional sources may be used at the DM's discretion.
 - Player characters begin this adventure at level 3.
 Character advancement is milestone-based and will end at level 13.